cloudmesh-community/book/chapters/class/516/quicktips.md

 describes which packages are used and what licenses these packages have.

 #### Project Report

+> For certain projects, the requirement of a report can be waved or is
+> significantly reduced while replacing it with more programming
+> activities.
+This includes

+> * Any project that enhances Cloudmesh
+> * Building a large cloud cluster with Raspberry Pi's (while contributing a manual or a chapter about it)
+> * Any Application project showcasing NIST big data reference architecture use.

+> However you still have to do a manual and usage examples, benchmarks and
+> `pytest`s for them.

+For all others teh following guidline exists:

 A project report is to be delivered and continuously improved throughout the semester in GitHub.
 It includes not just the analysis of a topic,